I edit journalism on Central America and the United States, across formats, audiences, and languages.

 English adaptations

-I oversee the adaptation of El Faro’s narrative and visual journalism for English-speaking audiences, focusing on pressing and underexplored issues in Central America today.
+I adapt El Faro’s narrative and visual journalism for English-speaking audiences, focusing on pressing and underexplored issues.

-- El Salvador: Disappeared in El Salvador: photo essays tracing the evolution of violence in El Salvador from civil war to gang control to state of exception — curated by me and Víctor Peña; photos by Peña and Carlos Barrera
+- El Salvador: Disappeared in El Salvador: a series of photo essays tracing the evolution of violence in El Salvador from civil war to gang control to state of exception — photos by Víctor Peña and Carlos Barrera